 A loan is considered impaired when, based on current information and events, it is probable that the Bank will be unable to collect the scheduled payments of principal or interest when due according to the contractual terms of the loan agreement.
 Factors considered by management in determining impairment include payment status, collateral value and the probability of collecting scheduled principal and interest payments when due.
 Loans that experience insignificant payment delays and payment shortfalls generally are not classified as impaired.
 Management determines the significance of payment delays and payment shortfalls on a case-by-case basis, taking into consideration all of the circumstances surrounding the loan and the borrower, including the length of the delay, the reasons for the delay, the borrower's prior payment record and the amount of the shortfall in relation to the principal and interest owed.
-Impairment is measured on a loan by loan basis for commercial and industrial loans, commercial real estate loans and commercial construction loans by either the present value of expected future cash flows discounted at the loan's effective interest rate or the fair value of the collateral if the loan is collateral dependent.
+Impairment is measured on a loan by loan basis for commercial loans, commercial real estate loans and commercial construction loans by either the present value of expected future cash flows discounted at the loan's effective interest rate or the fair value of the collateral if the loan is collateral dependent.

-An allowance for loan losses is established for an impaired loan if its carrying value exceeds its estimated fair value.
+An allowance for loan losses is established for an impaired loan if its carrying value exceeds its estimated fair value, or the amount by which its carrying value exceeds its estimated fair value is charged-off.
 The estimated carrying values of the Bank's impaired loans are measured based on the estimated fair value of the loan's collateral or the present value of expected future cash flows.